 In June 2021, we purchased a 100% interest in the Ripper property straddling the Pershing and Churchill county line in west-central Nevada.
+The property is subject to a 3% net smelter return royalty.
 The property is close to our other Walker Lane Mineral Belt properties and consists of 72 unpatented lode mining claims covering approximately 1,400 acres.
 Known gold mineralization at Ripper occurs in a Triassic package of limestones, limestone collapse breccias, and mudstones of the Auld Lang Syne group.
 Three principal types of alteration carrying gold values include jasperoidization and quartz veining within limestone beds, mudstone breccia with a quartz-calcite cement or en echelon quartz veins, and variably silicified and hematitic limestone collapse breccias.
-Recent surface rock chip samples have returned values up to 6.3 g/t gold.
-During 2021, we reviewed historical geological and exploration data in preparation for fieldwork in 2022 and a future initial surface drilling program.
+During 2022, the Company completed its first mapping and sampling program on the Ripper property, which included detailed lithological, structural and alteration characterization.
+Multiple high-grade gold surface samples were collected from the property returning values up to 8.44 g/t gold.
+Another round of surface sampling is warranted in 2023 and the Company is targeting an initial surface drilling program.